• About Us

 A bullet point is a typographical symbol that prepends the items in a list.
 A list that uses bullet points are called bulleted lists.
 In web design, bulleted lists are often called unordered lists, as opposed to ordered lists (or numbered lists) which are arranged in numerical order.

-Bullet points come in different shapes including square, circle, arrow or diamond.
-Word processing software such as Microsoft Word provide numerous ways to insert bullet symbols in various shapes and colors.
-However, ASCII or text-only applications such as Notepad don’t have support for bullet point characters, so users typically substitute them with other symbols such as asterisks and hyphens.
+Bullet points come in different shapes including square, circle, arrow and diamond.
+Word processing software, such as Microsoft Word, provide numerous ways to insert bullet symbols in various shapes and colors.
+However, ASCII or text-only applications such as Notepad don’t have support for bullet symbols, so users typically substitute them with other symbols such as asterisks and hyphens.

-If your favorite application doesn’t have support for bullet points, you can either use other symbols or glyphs such as asterisks, or you can insert the bullet symbol using the methods listed in this article.
-We’ll only teach you how to add the regular bullet point consisting of a black dot (•).
+If your favorite application doesn’t have support for bullet symbols, you can either use other symbols or glyphs such as asterisks, or you can insert the bullet symbol using the methods listed in this article.
+For the sake of simplicity, we’ll only teach you how to add the regular bullet point consisting of a black dot (•).

-How to Make a Bullet Point on Keyboard
+Type a Bullet Point on a Windows Keyboard

-You can use a keyboard shortcut to quickly make a bullet point in any computer application.
+You can use a keyboard shortcut to quickly produce any symbol or special character in Windows.
 If you are using a text-only application like Notepad where special characters are not available, you can simply type the shortcut keys and the corresponding symbol will be added instantly.

 The keyboard shortcut for the bullet point symbol is Alt + 0149.
 Alternatively, you can use Alt + 7.